What is Hypnotherapy?

 Solution Focused Hypnotherapy can make a beneficial difference to the way you react and feel by changing old patterns of behaviour and thoughts to new more positive ones, thus enabling you to cope so much better with life’s challenges.
 The therapy focuses on your strengths and resources, enabling you to imagine and look forward to a better, happier future where you are more in control of your thoughts, feelings and actions.

-Significantly, this approach focuses on the present and future and not on the past.
-If you have experienced unpleasant events which adversely impact on your life, we shall of course, if appropriate, acknowledge they happened, but we shall then work on getting you from where you are to where you want to be.
+Significantly, this approach focuses on the present and future.
+However, if you have experienced unpleasant events in the past which adversely impact on your life, we shall of course, if appropriate and if you wish, acknowledge they happened, and then enable you to ‘put things to bed’ on your terms, so that you can regain control and move forward.
+Crucially, please be reassured that you will never relive any trauma: that would be completely counterproductive.
+Once these issues have been resolved sufficiently, we shall then work on getting you from where you are to where you want to be.

 With Clinical Hypnosis, I teach clients various techniques to allow them to work on, for instance, chronic pain or their immune systems, again by communicating with and taking direction from their unconscious minds.
 These techniques are easy to learn and, used intensively, produce valuable and welcome rewards.